-When I lived with my parents in Chile, I used to watch lots of movies and TV shows with my dad.
-We saw some good and some very bad ones, but all made lovely memories.
+When I lived with my parents in Chile, I watched many movies and TV shows with my dad.
+We saw some good and some terrible ones, but all made lovely memories.

-Usually, during the movie, my dad would find lots of inconsistencies, mistakes or things that “are not like that in real world”, making him lose interest in what we were watching.
-Most of the time he was right, someone made a stupid decision, something that was physically impossible happened or it was just complete nonsense.
+Usually, during the movie, my dad would find many inconsistencies, mistakes or things that “are not like that in the real world“, making him lose interest in what we were watching.
+Most of the time, he was right.
+Someone made a stupid decision, something physically impossible happened, or it was nonsense.

-Of course there are terrible movies and those mistakes are just a small part of what makes them incredibly bad.
-But if we try to analyze every detail, look beyond the 3D animation, the actors and make-up, we will find something very disappointing… IT’S JUST A MOVIE!
+Of course, there are terrible movies, and those mistakes are just a tiny part of what makes them incredibly bad.
+But if we try to analyse every detail and look beyond the 3D animation, the actors and make-up, we will find something very disappointing… IT’S JUST A MOVIE!
 IT’S NOT REAL!
-Yes, everything is make-believe – it’s camera tricks, 3D animated characters, not historically accurate and perhaps not even based on “real life events”.
-At first, we can think that we’ve gained something with this knowledge, but perhaps we also feel like something was taken away from us.
+Yes, everything is make-believe – its camera tricks, 3D animated characters, not historically accurate and perhaps not even based on “real life events”.
+At first, we think we’ve gained something with this knowledge, but maybe we also feel like something was taken away.

-It’s just like with magic, there is a big smoke screen and we think that by looking through it we will find the real secrets.
-That finally, we will feel satisfied, and complete.
-But most of the time we end up feeling disappointed, because maybe knowing the secret wasn’t what we were really looking for.
-Maybe we don’t need “just a trick” and the answer to “how do you do it?” don’t lead us to the real secrets of magic.
+It’s just like magic; there is a big smoke screen, and we think that we will find the real secrets by looking through it.
+Finally, we will feel satisfied and complete.
+But most of the time, we end up feeling disappointed because maybe knowing the secret wasn’t what we were looking for.
+Perhaps we don’t need “just a trick”, and the answer to “how do you do it?” don’t lead us to the real secrets of magic.

 I think magic: